It’s annoying but unfortunately true: most parts of the body work less well as one gets older and older.

 I must say that after researching this article, I found myself thinking that we should all consider making an effort to deal with big complicated mental tasks (e.g. estate planning, advance care planning) sooner rather than later.

 Because the longer one waits, the harder it becomes for the brain to think through complicated decisions.
+So if you can, address challenging decisions sooner rather than later.

 *Note: Links to products on Amazon are affiliate links.
 We are now participating in the Amazon Associates affiliate program, so if you buy through links on our site, Better Health While Aging will earn a small commission, at no additional cost to you.
 Thank you for your support!